 The Third Party Litigation Funding Law Review: Netherlands

-Owing to a large presence of international holding companies, the recognition of judgments across the European Union pursuant to Regulation (EU) No. 1215/2012 and a relatively effective class action settlement mechanism, the Netherlands has become a favoured jurisdiction for the litigation and settlement of securities class actions.
+Owing to a large presence of international (holding) companies, the recognition of judgments across the European Union pursuant to Regulation (EU) No. 1215/2012 and a relatively effective class action settlement mechanism, the Netherlands already was a favoured jurisdiction for the litigation and settlement of anti-cartel litigation and class actions.
 A notable event in this arena took place on 13 July 2018, when the Court of Appeal of Amsterdam approved a €1.3 billion settlement between Ageas (formerly known as Fortis) and institutional and retail investor regarding claims stemming from Fortis' 2007 acquisition of ABN AMRO Bank.
-On 19 September 2018, the Rotterdam Court assumed jurisdiction in the Petrobras securities class action and, on 14 April of 2020, the Amsterdam Court of Appeal, overturning the ruling of the Amsterdam Court, declared the Stichting Victimes Des Dechets Toxiques Cote d'Ivoire admissible in its case against Trafigura in relation to toxic waste dumping by the tanker Probo Koala on the coast of Côte d'Ivoire.
-US firms such as Bernstein Litowitz Berger & Grossmann and Grant Eisenhofer have had permanent feet on the ground in the Netherlands since Dutch courts appeared to be willing to approve US class action settlements for non-US investors in Converium in 2012.
-More recently, US claimants law firm Scott + Scott set up shop in the Netherlands.
+On 19 September 2018, the Rotterdam Court assumed jurisdiction in the Petrobras securities class action and, on 14 April of 2020, the Amsterdam Court of Appeal, overturning the ruling of the Amsterdam Court, declared the Victimes Des Dechets Toxiques Cote d'Ivoire stichting admissible in its case against Trafigura in relation to toxic waste dumping by the tanker Probo Koala on the coast of Côte d'Ivoire.
+On 30 June 2021, the Court of Amsterdam declared the Data Privacy Stichting admissible in a claim against Facebook to determine its liability for the violation of the data protection rights of its users.
+All or part of the funding for these cases was secured from third party litigation funders.
+In some cases, US claimants' law firms act as funders in Dutch class actions.
+US firms such as Bernstein Litowitz Berger & Grossmann and Grant Eisenhofer have had permanent feet on the ground in the Netherlands for some time whereas, more recently, US claimants law firm Scott + Scott set up shop in the Netherlands.
+Notable and ongoing anti-cartel claims include the Air Freight cartel litigation and Truck cartel litigation.

-Dutch insolvency administrators and supervisory judges in insolvencies are only just starting to discover the benefits of litigation finance.
-Based on the widespread use of litigation finance in insolvency in countries such as Australia, Germany and the United Kingdom, and the obvious benefits that litigation finance offers to insolvent estates lacking the funds to prosecute valid claims, there is potential for further development in this area.
+Dutch insolvency administrators and supervisory judges in insolvencies have been lagging in the adoption of litigation finance when compared to the widespread use of litigation finance in insolvency in countries such as Australia, Germany and the United Kingdom.
+While this could in part be due to country-specific differences in insolvency law and practices, there should be potential for further development in this area.

-So far, there are no signs that general counsel and the chief finance officers of large Dutch companies are embracing litigation finance as an alternative form of corporate finance.
+So far, outside the realm of securities litigation for institutional investors and anti-cartel claims, there are no signs that general counsel and the chief finance officers of large Dutch companies are widely embracing litigation finance as an alternative form of corporate finance.
 The concept seems to be compelling: a company obtains non-recourse financing against its disputed claim portfolio that would otherwise be sitting dead on its balance sheet while the litigation expenses burden its working capital and profit margins.
 Depending on how the deal is structured, the financing provided by a litigation funder may be accounted for as income.

 Notable market participants